Paragraph jump menu

 • Rental license reduced term license or revocation, when appropriate

-Additionally, the settlement process will be simplified to address the violation in a timely manner, with new requirements that the property owner, or their designee, work with the city directly to create a plan to address the nuisance(s).
+Additionally, the settlement process has been simplified to address the violation in a timely manner, with new requirements that the property owner, or their designee, work with the city directly to create a plan to address the nuisance(s).

 Restorative justice, when possible and appropriate, will be provided early, for individual violations.
 Alternative processes including substance abuse treatment, mental health treatment and other community resources may also be considered.